The Montecito Picture Company

-The Montecito Picture Company, LLC is an American film production company founded in 1998 by film director Ivan Reitman and studio executive Tom Pollock.
-It is located on the Sony Pictures lot in Culver City, California, United States, in a building labeled as "Ghost Corps," where the vehicle from Ghostbusters is parked outside.
+The Montecito Picture Company, LLC (formerly Ivan Reitman Productions and Northern Lights Entertainment) is an American film production company founded in 1976 by film director Ivan Reitman and joined in 1998 by studio executive Tom Pollock.
+It is located in the Sony Pictures lot in Culver City, California, United States, in a building labeled as "Ghost Corps," where the vehicle from Ghostbusters is parked outside.
 Montecito is a city in California in Santa Barbara County.